HoseinRanjbar/Crowd-Counting-and-Localization/README.md

-# Crowd Counting
+# Crowd Counting and Localization for Surveillance Videos
----
-This implementation is written by Hosein Ranjbar

 ### Introduction
 ---
-This project is an implementation of the crowd counting method proposed in ICCV2021 Oral Presentation
+This project is an implementation of the crowd counting method.

 The overall architecture of the P2PNet.
 Built upon the VGG16, it firstly introduce an upsampling path to obtain fine-grained feature map.
 Then it exploits two branches to simultaneously predict a set of point proposals and their confidence scores.